ferDMS/MOOCS/DSA/notes.md

 Taking these properties we can create interesting phenomenon to simplify complex calculations:

 - Cancellation: When a same element is XORed with itself an even number of times, it cancels to just $0$.
 Similarly, the element XORed with itself an odd number of times will just leave the original element.

+## Reverse Mapping

+This technique is useful when we are working with two different spaces.
+Specially when our task is to determine connections, match elements or verify a "mapping" between both spaces (a condition that rules the transformation of elements between spaces, like a function or relationship).

+The easiest way to work with mappings is through hashmaps, in order to match the "output" of one space into the other's "input".

+Also, with these type of problems it might be helpful solve the problem in the reverse order of which it is described.
+For example, if we were asked to iterate forward through `arr`, of size $m\cdot n$, until filling an $m\cdot n$ matrix `mat` based on some criteria, we could use the criteria to iterate `mat` instead until getting an answer from `arr`.